kalaksi/backup-tools/README.md

 1. written in bash with usually no additional dependencies
 2. data is stored using common files which makes it simpler and filesystem-agnostic if you don't mind the extra files ("SHA256SUMS"-file)

-Technically speaking, these scripts form an extension for checksumming tools such as `sha256sum`.
+Basically, these scripts form an extension for existing checksumming tools such as `sha256sum`.
-The main goal is to allow operating on directories simple and to provide functionality for periodic scrubbing/checking.
+The main purpose is to make operating on directories simple and to provide functionality for periodic scrubbing/checking.
-It's also possible add new or delete files from the checksum file seamlessly.
+It's also possible add or delete files from the checksum file seamlessly.

 The default settings are aimed for directories containing media larger than 50k and divided into subdirectories.
 Use `-h` to see the details of available configuration options.